 Was he sick?
 Was he dead?
 Did he abandon her and their 2 young kids?

 Funny thing about intuition is that inside, we all really know the truth.

-She knew he had left her.
+Claire knew her husband had left her.
 And if she was honest with herself, he had been acting strange the past few weeks but she just let it go.
 Thinking that maybe it was something with his work, his head?

-Since she wasn’t working and taking care of their boys (6 and 3) she thought it best not to rock any boats…he’d figure it out…and if he needed her advice, he knew she was there to help.
+Since she wasn’t working outside the home and taking care of their boys (9 and 6) was her full time job, she thought it best not to rock any boats.
+He was smart.
+He’d figure it out.
+And if he needed her help or advice, he knew she was there for him at any time.